BlogCategoriesCompareAbout

 4. Grant necessary permissions when macOS prompts

-macOS users benefit from the clean menu bar integration.
+macOS users benefit from clean menu bar integration.
 The app runs silently in the background, ready to serve AI requests through the command line or compatible applications.

 Linux Installation